Cultural Competence in America's Schools - (Educational Policy in the 21st Century: Opportunities, Chall) by Bruce a Jones & Edwin J Nichols

 About the Book

-Cultural Competence in America's Schools examines the impact of culture, race & ethnicity on student learning, teacher efficacy & education policy.
-It highlights the global challenge of addressing diversity in education & underscores the gap between teacher training & classroom realities for diverse populations & special needs students.
+This book examines the impact of culture, race and ethnicity on student learning, teacher efficacy and education policy.
+It highlights the global challenge of addressing diversity in education and underscores the gap between teacher training and classroom realities for diverse populations and special needs students.

 Book Synopsis